-The easiest way to get around Nakadori Island is by renting a car, because buses are not very useful as they don't come often.
+The easiest way to get around Nakadori Island is by renting a car, as buses are infrequent and not very practical for visitors.

 Whale Museum